zuhairp/CrowdFood/frontend/README.md

 Testing
 -------

-To add a unit test, simply create `.spec.js` file anywhere in `~/tests`.
+To add a unit test, simply create a `.spec.js` file anywhere in `~/tests`.
 Karma will pick up on these files automatically, and Mocha and Chai will be available within your test without the need to import them.

 Coverage reports will be compiled to `~/coverage` by default.
 If you wish to change what reporters are used and where reports are compiled, you can do so by modifying `coverage_reporters` in `~/config/index.js`.